Premium Quality Olive Oils and Speciality Provisions

 FREE SHIPPING ON ORDERS OF $75 OR MORE

 Line a large colander with cheesecloth and gently ladle the curds in to it.
-If desired you can retain the liquid why and use it for making baking bread, milkshakes, or just drinking as it is very nutritious and delicious.Once the curds have drained for 2 minutes, place them in a microwave proof bowl and heat them for 30 seconds.
-They will be very hot so you may want to use gloves at this stage.
+If desired, you can retain the liquid whey and use it for making baking bread, milkshakes, or just drinking as it is very nutritious and delicious.Once the curds have drained for 2 minutes, place them in a microwave-proof bowl and heat them for 30 seconds.
+They will be very hot, so you may want to use gloves at this stage.
 Salt the curds with sea salt and then knead them until a smooth mass begins to form.
-Drain off any extra whey that the curds give off, and repeat the heating one to two more times until you have formed a shiny smooth ball of mozzarella
+Drain off any extra whey that the curds give off, and repeat the heating one or two more times ,until you have formed a shiny smooth ball of mozzarella.

-Place this ball (which should weigh approximately 1 pound) in a bowl of cold lightly salted water until completely cool and then it will be ready to use immediately.
-If not using right away, store it submerged, and refrigerated in lightly salted water in a sealed container until ready to use.
-Use within four days, although fresher is better!
+Place this ball (approximately 1 pound) into a bowl of cold lightly salted water until completely cool and then it will be ready to use immediately.
+If not using right away, store it submerged and refrigerated in lightly-salted water in a sealed container.
+Use within four days . . . although fresher is better!

 When you are ready for salad, arrange sliced tomatoes on a plate.
 Sprinkle with salt and pepper.
 Whisk the balsamic and extra virgin olive oil together.
 Place a slice of mozzarella on each slice of tomato and sprinkle with basil chiffonade.
 Drizzle with the vinaigrette and serve.